zzzhehao/Immu-pre/Meiners et al..md

 | BALB/c RAG<sup>-/-</sup>                         | Adaptive-immunity deficient, ILC + |
 | BALB/c RAG<sup>-/-</sup> $\gamma$c<sup>-/-</sup> | Adaptive-immunity deficient, ILC - |

+- BALB/c mice has tendency towards type 2 immune respons
+	- inherently susceptible to bacterial infections
+	- inherently resistant to infection by helminths

 ## Result

-### IL-33 reduces parasite burden
+### IL-33 reduces intestine parasite abundance

-**By promoting intestinal immunity to *S. ratti***

 - CCP 1/2 can be considered as "baseline" effect of endogenous IL-33.
-	- CCP 1/2 binds and stabilizes IL-33, without effecting its affinity to ST2, such "stabilization" effect probably prevent the binding of from parasite secreted full-length HpARI.
+	- CCP 1/2 binds (10-fold lower affinity) and stabilizes IL-33, without effecting its affinity to ST2, such "stabilization" effect probably prevent the binding of from parasite secreted full-length HpARI.
 Thus releasing full potential of endogenous IL-33.
 	- PBS (negative control) has, idealy, same amount of endeogenous IL-33 as CCP 1/2 group, but since they are not stabilized, some are bound to HpARI and thus deactivated.
 	- Same MOW also goes to natural degradation of IL-33 (CCP 1/2 maintains the active form of IL-33)
 	- Leading to siginificance between PBS and CCP 1/2.